How do I check PC hardware specifications?

 Using settings :

-• Go to the start menu > search for settings > click on Settings or the shortcut key (Windows + I)
+• Head to the start menu > search for settings > click on Settings or the shortcut key (Windows + I)

 • In the Settings app, navigate to the “System” category.